 An Overview of the F&B Industry in Malaysia

-The Malaysian F&B industry comprises various segments such as restaurants, cafes, food courts, and hawker centres.
-The industry is highly competitive and diverse, with a wide range of cuisines available, including traditional Malaysian dishes, as well as Chinese, Indian, Indonesian, and Western cuisine.
+The Malaysian F&B industry comprises various segments such as restaurants, cafes, food courts, hawker centres, catering services, and food manufacturing.
+The industry is highly competitive and diverse, with a wide range of cuisines available, including traditional Malaysian dishes like Chicken Rice Shop or chain in Hainanese-style chicken rice, as well as Chinese, Indian, Indonesian, and Western cuisine.
 The industry has seen rapid growth over the years, with an increase in the number of food outlets, food festivals, and food-related events.